darkpalacestudio/darkpalacestudio.github.io/faq.markdown

 All future updates are free to owners.

+# Do you offer demo versions or trials?
+No. As a small plugin developer time management is a crucial part.
+Building a demo version is actually a lot of effort.
+I'd rather spend that time on building great quality audio plugins and add new features.

+More importantly, a demo or trial version will require some sort of mute/noise feature.
+This is just a lightweight DRM to me.
+We have all been burned by existing DRMs of other companies, so this is out of the question.

+# Your sales strategy is different from X, can you do Y?
+Most likely no. Most companies are in for the money, not for the customer.
+That is why they offer/require bundles, sales, high upgrade fees, DRM, hardware dongles, subscription models and other pieces from the [Enshittification](https://www.wired.com/story/tiktok-platforms-cory-doctorow/) toolbox.
+At Darkpalace Stdio things are handled differently.
+Here it is "[Buy it, own it](https://doctorow.medium.com/https-pluralistic-net-2023-12-08-playstationed-tyler-james-hill-2ba28bfdbefc)".

 # Can I create my own theme for a plugin?
 Yes.
 All Darkpalace Studio plugins are highly customizable.
 Please take a look at the respective manual explaining the details.

 ## The plugin does not load on macOS
 On macOS an extra step is required to get the plugin to load correctly.